 elevated plasma renin

-The basal ganglia are a group of nuclei in the brain that is interconnected with the cerebral cortex, thalami and brainstem.
+The basal ganglia are a group of nuclei in the deep white matter of the brain that is interconnected with the cerebral cortex, thalami and brainstem.

-In a strict anatomical sense it contains three paired nuclei:
+In a strict anatomical sense, it contains three paired nuclei that together comprise the corpus striatum:

 Basal ganglia calcification is common and is seen in approximately 1% of all CT scans of the brain, depending on the demographics of the scanned population.
 It is seen more frequently in older patients and is considered a normal incidental and idiopathic finding in an elderly patient but should ...